By Rob Tribken

 These points might sound obvious, and maybe they are, but we should keep in mind that when people are dealing with burnout, they are quite often in a sort of burnout induced fog.
 They might be unable to see what would normally be the obvious opportunities for rejuvenation.

-V. Our Faith and Spirituality Can Help
+Our Faith or Spirituality Might Help

-The key to our renewal might be found in the rich resources of our faith and spirituality.
+One key to our renewal might be found in the rich resources of our faith and spirituality.

 Churches and other religious entities can provide a supportive community; strong personal relationships can help us build resilience and buffer some of the emotional effects of stress and burnout.
 Reading and reflecting on scripture and its connection with our daily life can help; not only does the Bible contain many examples of people who have faced difficult times and from whom we can draw lessons, but by its nature it directs our attention towards the eternal, the transcendent, and this by itself can help us put our current challenges into proper perspective.